emilybstevens/school-district-analysis/README.md

 After removing Thomas High School's 9th grade scores, no changes were noted in testing results based on school type.

 ## Summary
-Removing the Thomas High School 9th grade test scores had several major imacts on the district's overall scores. </br>
+Removing the Thomas High School 9th grade test scores had several major imacts on the district's overall scores. </br></br>
-First, the district passing percentages for reading, math, and overall testing dropped by a small portion.
-(Average MATH: -0.1 points, % of student passing MATH: -0.2%, % of student passing READING: -0.3%, Percent OVERALL passing: -0.1%)
+The district passing percentages for reading, math, and overall testing dropped by a small portion, accounting for four changes in the district summary:
+- Average MATH: -0.1 points
+- % of student passing MATH: -0.2%
+- % of student passing READING: -0.3%
+- Percent OVERALL passing: -0.1%)</br></br>

+However, despite the changes in Thomas High School's test scores, the school's district ranking was not affected.
+In addition, district scores based on various metrics (school spending, school size, and school type) had no apparent change.